tkenvin/burple/README.md

 # burple
- Golang utility for creating XkcdColour classes in various languages.
+ Utility for creating XkcdColour classes in various languages.